strapi/nextjs-corporate-starter/migration-steps.md

 ✨  Done in 2.86s.
 ```

-Now that I have the backup of my data, I can go and remove any deprecated plugins that are not yet compatible with Strapi v5.
+Now that I have a backup of my data, I can remove any deprecated plugins that are not yet compatible with Strapi v5.

 In this case, I am using the following plugins:

 1. @strapi/plugin-seo

-I will go ahead and remove the plugin from the `package.json` file.
+I will remove the plugin from the `package.json` file.

 And the reference to the plugin in the `config/plugins.ts` file.

-Finally, in the `package.json` file, I will update all the references to `4.25.6` to the following `2.25.12`, which was the latest Strapi v4 version when I started this migration.
+Finally, in the `package.json` file, I will update all the references to `4.25.6` to the following `2.25.12`, the latest Strapi v4 version when I started this migration.

 My updated `package.json` file looks like this: